shadowspawn/forest-arborist/notes.md

  * --git --hg (default to all, but supports mixed repo types!)
  * git X == for --git git X ?
  * hg X == for --hg hg X ?
-* tidier if use '.' rather than '' for nested rootDirectory et al ?
 * help for modifying dependencies in manifest?
   * add/remove
   * pin/lock/free/auto